Enter your email address below and subscribe to our newsletter

 Heading into the gorge at the start of the climb

-Heading up the pass it was like a rollercoaster!
-Some steep little climbs
+Heading up the pass, it felt like a rollercoaster!
+There were some steep little climbs

 Typical ghost gums of the Pilbara

-A spectacular view from the summit and a very steep gravelly descent
+A spectacular view from the summit, followed by a very steep gravelly descent

-The shorted route to Parburdoo was through the mine-site and Suzanne had tried unsuccessfully to get permission and an escort.
-This meant so we had to cycle/drive an extra 34km around.
+The shortest route to Paraburdoo was through the mine site, but Suzanne had tried unsuccessfully to get permission and an escort.
+This meant that we had to cycle/drive an extra 34 km around it.

 Paraburdoo is another young mining town, this time owned by Rio Tinto.

-The route out of Paraburdoo was indirect but at least I had bitumen for most of the day.
-I headed north towards Tom Price and then northwest towards Nanutarra before reaching the turn-off to the Ashburton Downs-Meekatharra Road.
+The route out of Paraburdoo was indirect but, at least I had a sealed road for most of the day.
+First, I headed north towards Tom Price, and then northwest towards Nanutarra, before reaching the turn-off to the Ashburton Downs-Meekatharra Road.

-I had entered the realms of the Ashurton River, one of the five large emphemeral rivers that segment the Pilbara like sections of an orange (De Grey, Fortescue, Ashburton, Gascoyne and Murchison rivers).
+I had entered the Ashburton River basin, one of the five large ephemeral river systems that divide the Pilbara region into sections resembling the segments of an orange (the others being the De Grey, Fortescue, Gascoyne and Murchison rivers).

 A landmark beside the Ashburton Downs-Meekatharra, here nearing the homestead